K9090/java/README.md

-# java
+# Java
-Repo for testing Java and IntellliJ IDEA.
+Repo for testing Java and IntellliJ IDEA